 In conjunction with your doctor, digestion help is certainly possible.

-Although we serve clients in the Greater Toronto Area, particularly from our 2 Toronto locations (Midtown & Scarborough), Mississauga and Vaughan, many of our clients come from across Ontario and beyond, to seek the assistance of a JM Nutrition digestive health specialist.
+Although we serve clients in the Greater Toronto Area, particularly from our 2 Toronto locations (Midtown & Scarborough), Mississauga and Vaughan, many of our clients come from across Ontario and beyond, to seek the assistance of our digestive health specialists.

 In addition to serving clients in-person, we offer digestive help via phone, Skype, FaceTime, Zoom and Google Meet.

 ✓ outline how the process works in greater detail

 ✓ discuss your goal(s)